Breast Lift (Mastopexy)

 – Overall health: General health conditions and lifestyle factors, such as smoking, can influence healing and the long-term appearance of the breasts.

-- Aging: Natural aging processes can impact skin elasticity and breast tissue, which might affect the lasting results of the surgery.
+Ageing: Natural ageing processes can impact skin elasticity and breast tissue, which might affect the lasting results of the surgery.

 – Sun exposure: Prolonged exposure to the sun without protection can lead to changes in skin quality, potentially affecting the appearance of scars.